Jim Zouras Explains BIPA on ‘Employee to Lawyer’ Podcast

 - Jennifer S.

 I was a part of a class action suit which Teresa Becvar handled.
 Numerous times I had questions and Teresa always returned my phone calls or emails quickly.
 She was courteous and knowledgeable and encouraging.
-I am feeling so blessed with the outcome of our lawsuit and I appreciate everything STEPHAN ZOURAS LLP, ATTORNEYS AT LAW DID FOR ME.
+I am feeling so blessed with the outcome of our lawsuit and I appreciate everything STEPHAN ZOURAS LLC, ATTORNEYS AT LAW DID FOR ME.

 - Erika